hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 ##### The context <!-- omit from toc -->

 How do people who do not see, or see clearly, the above interact with the content?
-Typically, via screenreaders.
-Screenreaders are designed to not only read plaintext documents, like this page, but also to read any text associated with a visual.
+Typically, via screen readers.
+Screen readers are designed to not only read plaintext documents, like this page, but also to read any text associated with a visual.
 For images and video:

 * Images: will need to have alt text